Tricks Of The Trade: 7 Men’s Hair Tips From Celebrity Stylists

 Don’t skip the conditioner

 “A light volumising conditioner will help to make the hair look healthier and more manageable to style,” says Barbieri.
+It’s a secret weapon to healthy-looking, easy-to-control hair.

 Colour Me Bad

 A little salt ‘n’ pepper can help a man look distinguished, but not everyone sees it that way.
-If you really want to cover greys, do not grab a box of hair dye off the chemist shelf: it will “look brassy, dry and fake,” says Barbieri.
+If you really want to cover greys, do not grab a box of hair dye off the chemist shelf.
+It will “look brassy, dry and fake,” says Barbieri.

 Likewise, highlights and bleaching are always much more expensive in a salon versus a DIY home kit.
 But in life you get what you pay for, and we say: buy cheap, buy twice.
 Always have a professional colour your hair – or you’ll just end up paying them to fix your mistakes.